Education for Sustainable Development

 - promoting cultural diversity and the contribution of culture to sustainable development.

-360° education for all
+360° Education for All

-ESD is aimed at all forms of learning :
+ESD applies to all forms of learning:

-- Formal education : in primary and secondary schools
+- Formal education: in primary and secondary schools

-- Informal education in everyday life, through awareness-raising and commitment on the part of all players in society
+- Informal education: in everyday life, through awareness-raising and commitment on the part of all players in society.

 The aims of ESD

-ESD aims to :
+ESD aims to:

 It is based on three dynamics: